 Here's an example of using field connections to ACF fields to assist your clients with edits, with more details about implementation in the following sections.

-To display these fields on the front end, you create a layout in Beaver Builder with connections to these ACF fields, using a Heading module, Text Editor module, Photo module, and Button module respectively.
-This way, the client only needs to provide the content, while the layout and style are created automatically.
+To display these fields on the front end, create a layout in Beaver Builder with connections to these ACF fields, using a Heading module, Text Editor module, Photo module, and Button module respectively.
+This way, you only need to provide the content in the back end, while the layout and style are created automatically in the front end.

 You could even let the client choose colors for the background, text, and button, using a Color Picker custom field.